morris/mongomq2/README.md

-MongoMQ2 can be an effective and flexible building block for message- and event-driven architectures, especially if you're already on MongoDB and don't want to introduce additional system components.
+MongoMQ2 can be an effective and flexible building block for message- and event-driven architectures, especially if you're already on MongoDB and don't want to introduce additional system components to deploy and operate.

 ## Installation